 About the KiwiSaver retirement savings scheme

-KiwiSaver is a voluntary savings initiative that aims to help New Zealanders save for a first home or their retirement.
+KiwiSaver is a long-term savings initiative designed to help New Zealanders save for the future.
 KiwiSaver is open to all New Zealand residents - and people entitled to be in New Zealand indefinitely - aged up to 65.

-Most KiwiSaver members will build up their savings through regular contributions from their salary or wages, which are deducted by the member's employer and passed on to the individual's KiwiSaver scheme by the Inland Revenue.
+Most KiwiSaver members will build up their savings through regular contributions from their salary or wages, which are deducted by the member's employer and passed on to the individual's KiwiSaver scheme by the IRD.

 Those who do not earn a salary or wage subject to PAYE can contribute directly to their chosen KiwiSaver scheme.